Canvas incident

 Some practical tips are available on the Cyber safety webpage and the Scams targeting students webpage.

-We understand that this news may cause concern.
+While access to Canvas has been restored, we understand this incident may have caused concern.
 Students can access a range of free services and support (see below).

-We will continue to provide further updates n this page as new information becomes available.
+We will continue to provide further updates as new information becomes available.

 Need help?